 The California Department of Food and Agriculture, along with other regulatory agencies, have banned many of these products and ordered grow shops to stop selling them.

-Products sold to marijuana growers as bud hardeners, bud bulkers, resin boosters, height limiters, and bloom phase accelerants are sold clandestinely, black label, from under the counter.
+That’s why products sold to marijuana growers as bud hardeners, bud bulkers, resin boosters, height limiters, and bloom phase accelerants are sometimes sold clandestinely, black label, from under the counter.

 I’ve shopped at hydro stores where they keep these banned products hidden away and only sell them to “trusted” customers.